sotnikoffp/BCI-Design/README.md

 The "BCI Design" software package requires the operating system "Windows 7/8.1/10", visual programming environment "NI LabVIEW 2016" with extension packages "NI Vision", "Advanced Signal Processing Toolkit", and "Machine Learning Toolkit".

-The graphical user interface of "BCI Design" components is made in Russian.
+The "BCI Design" includes components that provide EEG registration, reading records from files, EEG preprocessing, data analysis and classification.
+The graphical user interface of components is made in Russian.

 The manual for working with the software package is given in the "BCI Design Manual (in russian)".